-Malta is a beautiful island full of amazing architecture and beaches.
-I’ll be showing how to spend 5 days in Malta!
+Malta is a beautiful island full of amazing architecture and beaches and I’ll be showing how to spend 5 days in Malta!
 From spending the day in Valletta to a day trip to Gozo, read on to get some tips for your Malta trip!

 Day 1 – Exploring Valletta

-Valetta, the capital of Malta is a must see.
+Valetta, the capital of Malta is a must see during your 5 days in Malta.
 The architecture is great, with all the unique balconies on all of the houses.
 The balconies are called ‘gallarija’ and are different colours, something I haven’t seen anywhere else.
 Then the long streets down to the bottom of the steep roads are incredible to see.
 It is full of old churches, viewpoints and has an impressive fort at the tip of it.

 St John’s Co-Cathedral